juanky201271/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-### **Making the sum of steps for each day, we obtain a vector of total values for steps on this vector we calculate the mean and the median.**
+### **Making the sum of steps for each day, we obtain a vector of total values for steps, on this vector we calculate the mean and the median.**

 ### 1. Make a histogram of the total number of steps taken each day